unclebob/spacewar/README.md

   class stars.
   * Dilithium factories harvest dilithium from the atmospheres of nearby K or M class stars.
   * Weapon factories manufacture Kinetics and Torpedos.
 They require the elements found around the planets of F or G class stars.

+  You can deploy a base by gradually approaching the appropriate kind of star.
+When you are in deployment range, the appropriate deploy button will appear in the Deploy panel.

+  Deploying a base uses up a _lot_ of antimatter and dilithium; so be careful.

+  Bases do not start making products right away, there is a startup time.
+During that time you will see the base partially obscured.
+Afterwards the bases start slowly manufacturing products.